formkiq/formkiq-core/README.md

 ## What is FormKiQ?

-FormKiQ is an Open Source Headless Document Management System (DMS) that runs completely in *YOUR* [Amazon Web Services (AWS) Cloud](https://aws.amazon.com).
+FormKiQ is a API-first, highly scalable document management system built on top on top of the latest in [Amazon Web Services(AWS) infrastructure and technology](https://aws.amazon.com) that runs completely in *YOUR* [Amazon Web Services (AWS) Cloud](https://aws.amazon.com).

-You can use FormKiQ as a stand alone Document Management System or you can use the FormKiQ API to quickly and easily add Document Management features to your existing applications.
+The API-first design allows anyone to quickly and easily to add document management functionality to any application and cut months off of development time.
+Or with FormKiQ’s Web UI, it can be used as a fully-featured stand-alone application.

 ### Features